The Myrthen Ensemble - NOSPR

 The Myrthen Ensemble

-This season sees them make their debuts at the Concertgebouw Amsterdam and the Musée d’Orsay Paris, and a return to the Wigmore Hall as part of the ongoing Schubert series there.
-The individual members can be heard in the world’s finest opera houses, musical centres and on numerous award-winning recordings.
-Their début CD, Songs to the Moon, was released in 2016 on the Signum label.
+Previous seasons saw them made their debuts at the Concertgebouw Amsterdam and the Musée d’Orsay Paris, and a return to the Wigmore Hall as part of the ongoing Schubert series there.
+The individual members can be heard in the world’s finest opera houses, musical centres, and on numerous award-winning recordings.
+Their debut CD, Songs to the Moon, was released in 2016 on the Signum label.